-This April, the USPS is making some changes to the costs involved in shipping larger packages.
-Specifically, they’re adding what are colloquially referred to in the industry as “dims” (short for “dimensional fees”).
+This April, the USPS is changing the costs of shipping larger packages.
+Specifically, they’re adding what is colloquially referred to in the industry as “dims” (short for “dimensional fees”).
 These dims are added fees based on package dimensions, and depending on what your brand ships each day, some, all, or none of your parcels may be affected.

-Starting Sunday, Apr 3, 2022, the USPS will be charging additional fees for certain shipments.
+Starting Sunday, Apr 3, 2022, the USPS will charge additional fees for specific shipments.
 These “non-standard package fees” and “non-compliance fees” will affect—and be enforced on—parcels shipped via the following services:

 - First-Class Package Service